There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The Whaling Museum is temporarily closed, but will be open in the zoological department in periods.
 The museum may be closed at short notice due to rebuilding.

-The Whaling Museum will be closed from the 3rd of September 2016 for the duration of a building and renewal project which will begin in September.
+The Whaling Museum will be temporary closed from for the duration of a building and renewal project.
 Through the long-awaited building project, the exhibition area, as well as the facilities for the general public, will be improved significantly.
 A consequence of the project will be that there will be no Symposium on Whaling and History in 2017.
-There will, however, be events celebrating the museum’s 100 jubilee in the summer of 2017 and information about these will be posted on this site at a later date.
-The museum’s whale catcher «Southern Actor» will be open as usual during the summer season next year (2017).
+There will, however, be events celebrating the museum’s 100 jubilee in the summer of 2017.
+The museum’s whale catcher «Southern Actor» will be open as usual during the summer season.

 Guided tours for groups can be booked all year, also outside the opening hours.

 Please contact Visit Vestfold by phone: +47 33 46 05 90 or e-mail: email@example.com

 |Family ticket||60.00 Admission|